 Eligibility for most VA benefits starts with discharge from active military service under other than dishonorable conditions (OTH), although other than honorable and bad conduct discharges (BCD) may preclude the veteran from eligibility.
-Eligibility includes Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service, Environmental Science Services Administration, or National Oceanic and Atmospheric Administration.
+Eligibility includes Army, Navy, Air Force, Marine Corps, Coast Guard, or as a commissioned officer of the Public Health Service or the National Oceanic Atmospheric Administration (NOAA), formerly known as the Environmental Science Services Administration.

 Once that qualification is established, the veteran must convince the VA that the subsequent disease was likely a result of asbestos exposure on active duty.
 This is done through an exposure summary, which is a history of military job ratings, discharge status and civilian work history.